 Strategy 6: Watch for red flags

-Some changes in your sex life or drinking habits are just temporary and normally resolve on their own.
-However, you should not avoid certain red flags.
-They may indicate a medical problem, alcohol abuse, or relationship stress that requires immediate care.
+Some changes in your sex life or drinking habits are temporary and resolve on their own.
+However, certain red flags should never be ignored.
+Heavy drinking can cause both short-term and long-term effects, including Erectile Dysfunction, ejaculation issues, and low libido.
+These may indicate medical problems, alcohol abuse, or relationship stress requiring immediate care.

 Watch for immediate red flags.
 These are urgent indicators.
 If you or your partner suffer any of the following, get medical assistance or contact emergency services immediately: